 The Lullaby Trust, the UK's foremost organisation on baby safe sleeping, recommends that the safest place for your baby to sleep is on their own sleep surface, in the same room as you, for at least the first six months.

-Cot mattresses that comply with the current British Standards give you confidence that what you’re buying for your baby is safe, and we would always encourage you to check whether your products are marked with a BS number.
+Cot mattresses that comply with the current British Standards (BS) give you confidence that what you’re buying for your baby is safe, and we would always encourage you to check whether your products are marked with a BS number.

 There are a number of BS numbers to look out for.
 BS 1877-10:2011+A1:2012 is an older mandatory standard that specifies the kinds of materials, construction and dimensions required when manufacturing mattresses, while BS 7177:1996 guarantees it has passed flammability standards.

 There’s also a voluntary cot mattress standard called BS EN 16890:2017 +A1:2021, which was approved in September 2017.
 Although it’s currently voluntary, it encompasses a wider set of tests and risks than the current mandatory standard, designed to test the performance and safety of cot mattresses:

 We test to this standard because we believe it goes further to ensure a safe sleeping environment for babies and young children.
-Some cot mattresses we've tested, that claim they conform to the voluntary standard, fail key safety tests.
+Some cot mattresses we've tested, which claim they conform to the voluntary standard, fail key safety tests.
 So our cot mattress reviews really do reveal the safest and best cot mattresses on the market.

 We do not recommend buying or using a second-hand cot mattress.
 Where possible, always buy new.
 This is also the advice of The Lullaby Trust.

 Which? tests have found that cot mattresses can lose more than 25% of their firmness in just a few years of use.
 This means using a second-hand or hand-me-down cot mattress may not provide the firm support all babies need, which could increase the risk of suffocation or smothering.